Mostafa-mvd/Predict-Mobile-Prices-Sklearn/README.md

 # predict_mobile_price
 With these simple scripts, you can easily predict the price of a mobile phone according to your desired features

-in first step:
+first step:
+install requirements

+second step:
-run scrape_digido_site for create csv dataset
+run scrape_digido_site for create new csv dataset (this level take some minutes)

 in second step:
 run predict_script and give your features for predict